adamritter/nostr-relaypool-ts/README.md

   at this stage.
 - Compute smallest created_at (for continuing subscriptions on relays).
 When continuing a subscription, just pass the specific relay.
+- Run RelayPool in Web worker for smooth scrolling
 - Delete signatures (off by default)
 - Caching events (off by default): every event searched by id or event of Metadata or Contacts kind are cached in memory.
   Returning cached data can be turned off for each filter